 It also states how the client agrees to pay for the photo session in full and that their scheduled time slot is not set until 100% of this payment is received by the photographer.
 It then goes on to explain how the photographer will not advertise availability for this exact same time slot for any other potential client and if client cancels within a certain time frame that this initial payment will not be refunded.

-It then states how the client can then use the forfeited payment to re-schedule another photoshoot within a certain time frame, but if client cancels on that second one within a certain time frame, that the payment will not be refunded back to the client.
+It then states how the client can then use the forfeited payment to re-schedule another photoshoot within a certain time frame, but if client cancels on that second photo shoot within a certain time frame, that the payment will not be refunded back to the client.

 There’s also a line or two regarding a “no-show” and how that’s handled.

-In this additional section added on to the second section, it talks about how a professional hair and makeup artist is included in the client’s initial deposit payment and that they are an independent contractor, and also when the makeup period will be (just prior to the shoot).
+Option 1 contains language on how professional hair & makeup is included with the client’s initial deposit payment and when it will take place (just prior to the shoot).

-Additionally, it covers that if the client waives hair & makeup that there will be no reduction of her deposit.
+Additionally, it covers that if the client waives hair & makeup with Option 1 that there will be no reduction of her deposit.
 There’s also a sentence that deals with adverse effects or allergies the client may have to any hairstyling or makeup product.
-Probably not a big problem but if someone before me had an issue with it, then this addresses that situation.

 The fourth section is rather brief and states how the photographer retains all copyrights of images and all RAW files but also how the client retains a certain kind of rights themselves that pertains to her image.

-This part is a biggie and describes how the client can not duplicate or alter her images in any way and why this is so, mainly to protect the reputation and quality of the photographer’s style.
-You don’t want clients posting their images on social media with filters and god knows what else that you don’t want and then have them credit you as the photographer.
+Okay, this is a biggie and describes how the client can not alter her images in any way to protect and maintain the reputation and quality of the photographer’s style.
+You don’t want clients posting their images on social media with filters and god knows what else you don’t know about and then have them credit you as the photographer.

 This has happened to me in the past, not with boudoir but with an editorial/fashion client.
 The images were not finished but this person didn’t seem to mind or even notice and was posting unfinished work.
 (This was much earlier in my career when I was still learning.)

-I didn’t want something like that happening to me again, so a “no-altering” clause is vital to maintain the quality and look that best represents your style.
+This “no-altering” clause is vital to maintain the quality and look of your style.

-This part deals with the usage rights for the client and basically states that the client can’t go out and sell their images for commercial purposes… or for any purpose for that matter.
+This part deals with the usage rights for the client and basically states that the client can’t go out and sell their images for commercial purposes to a third party.

-You don’t want to be driving down the road one day and see one of your images on a billboard endorsing some product that your client may be making a ton of money on but you, as the photographer, have been cut out of the deal.
+You don’t want to be driving down the street one day and see one of your images on a billboard endorsing some product that your client may be making money on but you, as the photographer, have been cut out of the deal.
 That’s not right, so this clause prevents anything like that from happening.

 This part is really important too because it outlines all the rules (but I call them conditions because it sounds less harsh) for the photoshoot.
 It addresses the client arriving late, who they can bring to the shoot with them and who they can’t.

-It talks about the client or one of their guests taking pictures or video of any kind with their smartphones or other device, arriving under the influence of drugs or alcohol, and what the consequences will be for them and their deposit if one of these kinds of things happens.
+It talks about the client or one of their guests taking pictures or video of any kind with their smartphones or other device, arriving under the influence of drugs or alcohol, and what the consequences will be for them and their deposit if any of these things happens.

 This keeps you in control of the shoot, which is important because if you don’t have something like this in your contract, what are you going to do if a client shows up with two of her friends and a boyfriend and two are on their phones talking while one decides to take some BTS (behind the scenes) video of their friend and you for their Instagram and there’s just noise and chaos and distraction everywhere?